-I like to use a physical planner, like my minimal weekly planner to keep track of not only my to-do list for today but my goals for the week and the month!
+I like to use a physical planner, track of not only my to-do list for today but my goals for the week and the month!

 If you prefer, you could plan out your day before you go to bed so you are ready to go the next morning, and then finalize it before you actually get to work!